navrajkalsi/server-c/README.md

 ## Motivation

-The reason to develop a server is a strange one.
-I have been using __Neovim__ for over an year now, and have fallen in love with vim motions.
+I wanted to know more about HTTP requests & servers, request-handling, and have some experience in C.
-Whenever I was using a local server, I was missing the motions to navigate around in the file tree.
+Plus whenever I was using a local server, I was missing the vim motions to navigate around in the file tree.

 So I decided to build one for a hopefully great learning experience and my personal usage.